Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Channel Estimation

-To provide accurate channel estimation close to the performance of the ideal minimum mean-squared error estimator, a robust framework on DL-based channel estimation has been proposed for mmWave massive MIMO-OFDM systems \cite{P. Dong}.
-The main idea to achieve this advantage is using the deep convolutional neural network (CNN) to capture the spatial, frequency, and temporal channel correlation simultaneously, which is difficult for the traditional methods.
-Fig.~\ref{DeepCNN} illustrates the framework of deep CNN-based channel estimation.
-The received pilots at several adjacent subcarriers, called pilot subcarrier block, in the current coherence interval are first processed by the tentative estimation module.
-Then the tentatively estimated channels together with those estimated in the previous several coherence intervals are input into the developed deep CNN to obtain the estimated channels at the pilot subcarrier block of the current coherence interval.
+In fact, the ML can also be directly used to predict the mmWave channel besides functioning as denoisers~\cite{moon2020deep,W_Ma_b,P_Dong}.
+In~\cite{moon2020deep}, the DNN learns the mapping function between the received omni-beam patterns and the mmWave channel, while the LSTM is adopted to track the channel.
+However, in practical mmWave wireless system equipped with a large antenna array, it is difficult to obtain the omni-directional signal, which requires powering off all the antennas except one antenna and consequently reduces the radiation power and signal coverage.
+Since the mmWave channel exhibits sparse property in beamspace, the beamspace channel amplitude can be introduced for the training of the DNN~\cite{W_Ma_b}.
+Then based on it, the significant entries in the beamspace channel vector can be predicted.
+This method is more flexible than directly predicting the positions of nonzero entries, especially when the beamspace channel is not ideally sparse.
+The non-zero entries of the sparse channel can be obtained simultaneously by a well trained DNN with significantly reduced running time, instead of the sequential greedy search by heuristic sparse recovery algorithms, such as OMP.
+Moreover, the DNN can be trained under noisy channel environment with interference, making it robust to various channel conditions.
+To provide accurate channel estimation close to the performance of the ideal minimum mean-squared error estimator, a robust framework on DL-based channel estimation has been proposed for mmWave massive MIMO-OFDM systems \cite{P_Dong}.
+The main idea is using the deep CNN to capture the spatial, frequency, and temporal channel correlation simultaneously, which is difficult for the traditional methods.
+Fig.~\ref{DeepCNN} illustrates the framework of deep CNN-based channel estimation, where $N_{\textrm{T}}$ and $N_{\textrm{R}}$ are the numbers of antennas at the transmitter and the receiver, respectively, and $M_{\textrm{T}}[n]$ and $M_{\textrm{R}}[n]$ are the numbers of beamforming and combining vectors, respectively, for pilot transmission in the $n$th coherence interval.
+As shown in Fig.~\ref{DeepCNN}, the received pilots at $Q$ subcarriers in the current coherence interval are first processed by the tentative estimation module.
+Then the tentatively estimated channels together with those estimated in the previous $S-1$ coherence intervals are input into the developed deep CNN to obtain the estimated channels at $Q$ subcarriers of the current coherence interval.
 Through proper design, the CNN is able to capture the channel temporal correlation efficiently with low complexity even without incorporating the long short-term memory architecture.
 Besides improving the estimation accuracy and saving the running time, the proposed framework also reduces the pilot overhead.
 Specifically, several successive coherence intervals are grouped as a channel estimation unit, within which the pilot overhead can be reduced gradually at the cost of limited performance loss.
 The developed CNN-based framework is robust to different propagation scenarios even unseen in the offline training stage and without any prior knowledge of the channel conditions.